26 bis rue François 1er, 75008, Paris, France

 For over five decades, pioneering conceptual artist Charles Gaines has used systems to create series of works that mine the complex relationship between perception and meaning.
 For his first exhibition at Hauser & Wirth’s Paris gallery, Gaines debuts new Plexiglas works from his Numbers and Trees series, first conceived by the artist in 1986.
 Focusing on acacia trees, the nine compositions are based on photographs the artist shot during a trip to Tanzania in 2023.
 Gaines also debuts the latest instalment from his Manifestos series, developed whilst in residence at the gallery’s Somerset location in 2025.

-Charles Gaines will collaborate on—along with Firelei Báez and Cristina Iglesias—and contribute to a group exhibition organised by Rashid Johnson at Hauser & Wirth Menorca from June 2026.
-A book of Gaines’ collected writings will be released by Hauser & Wirth Publishers in spring 2027.
+Gaines will collaborate on—along with Firelei Báez and Cristina Iglesias—and contribute to ‘Directionless,’ a group exhibition organized by Rashid Johnson at Hauser & Wirth Menorca from 21 June – 25 October 2026.